Ryakala-Sujeeth/ARM_Pipelined_CPU/README.md

 ## ISA Specification

-The detailed instruction format and opcode definitions for this custom microprocessor are available in the `docs/ISA_Specification.pdf` file.
+The detailed instruction format and opcode definitions for this custom microprocessor are available in the `Content.pdf` file.

 ## Repository Structure
 ```